Four-acceleration

 in its proper reference frame.

-In the matter inside the body, several fields can act
+In matter inside a body, several fields can act

-simultaneously on the particle, for example, the gravitational and
+simultaneously on the particle, for example, gravitational and electromagnetic

 field.
-In the covariant theory of gravitation, the gravitational field is
+In covariant theory of gravitation, gravitational field is considered as

-considered as a vector field, just like an electromagnetic field.
-If we assume
+a vector field, just like an electromagnetic field.
+If we assume that other

-of motion of the solid particle in the specified four fields
+motion of a solid particle in the specified four fields

 has the form: [3]